CodeStix/typed-object-validator/README.md

 ![example/public/thumb.png](preview)

-This library allows you to define types and validators at the same time.
+This library allows you to define typescript types and validators at the same time.
 It supports almost all complex typescript types including arrays, tuples, objects... and nesting them!